top of page

 Regulatory framework

-State protects natural resources, as well as the diversity and integrity of the environment to guarantee sustainable development and declares protection, conservation, rational use, recovery or replacement of social interest
+• Article 117 of the Constitution of the Republic states that it is the duty of the State to protect natural resources, as well as the diversity and integrity of the environment, to guarantee sustainable development.
+It declares the protection, conservation, rational use, recovery, or replacement of natural resources to be of social interest.

 of natural resources.